Birkenstab/pwdb/README.md

-# pwdb
+# pwdb [Alpha]
 pwdb is a password manager like 1Password but it works right in your browser and is fully open-source.
 Your passwords will be accesible from everywhere around the world but they are fully encrypted using your master password, even on the server.
 The pwdb server uses nodejs.
+It is still in development.

 # How to install
 It is easy